Kaisymaina/phase-0-intro-to-js-2-array-lab/README.md

 Open up the `test` folder and take a look at `indexTest.js`.
 Note that some of the names of the functions you will be writing begin with `destructively` and some don't.
-This is a clue as to which `Array` method you will need to use for each function.
+This is a clue as to which `Array` method you will need to u["Milo", "Otis", "Garfield"]se for each function.

-Note also that the first test asks for an array called `cats`, set to an initial value of `["Milo", "Otis", "Garfield"]`.
+Note also that the first test asks for an array called `cats`, set to an initial value of ``.
 In your functions, you will be accessing and manipulating this array.

 Near the top of `indexTest.js` you will see the following: